-The IV compounding room is cleaned by the (identify cleaning responsibility) Department.
+The IV compounding room is cleaned following the recommendation contained in USP<797>.
 All cleaning materials shall be non-shedding (lint free), preferably composed of synthetic fibers and dedicated specifically for the area.

+- Frequency of area cleaning per USP <797> is outlined on Page 28, Table 3 of the Revision Bulletin effective June, 2008.

 - Counters and easily cleanable work surfaces to be cleaned daily.

 - Floors to be cleaned daily.

 - Walls to be cleaned monthly.

 - Ceilings to be cleaned monthly.

 - Storage shelves to be cleaned monthly.